 Other surfing beaches in the area

-If Paignton’s not delivering the goods you can check out our guide on surfing Torquay where you can find a quality right-hand reef break on the right days and small rocky peelers for this who aren’t afraid to lose their fins.
+If surfing Paignton’s isn’t an option you can check out our guide on surfing Torquay where you can find a quality right-hand reef break on the right days and small rocky peelers for this who aren’t afraid to lose their fins.

 If the waves are non-existent on this side of the coast try surfing Bantham which is much more exposed to swells from the Atlantic.